JulianB22/E-commerce/README.md

-This is a data exploration activity about orders coming from fake partners in an ecommerce app.
+This is a data exploration activity about orders coming from fake partners in an e-commerce app.

 Fake partners are the stores that are not integrated directly with the app so orders are charged to the customer upon delivery.